goofy2k/ESPIDF-Code-Conversion/README.md

 └── README.md
 ```

 Note: the CMakeLists.txt files contain "hello_world", being the original project name.
 There is NO relation with the name of the project folder (hello_world_c).
-THe project compiles and flashes well.
+The project compiles and flashes well.

 The contents of the folder is copied into a new folder for the C++ code: